 Day 6 – 9

 Joining us across the equator are Arctic terns and long-tailed skuas flying their northbound spring migration.
-At this stage of the voyage, we will hope for good weather as we attempt more stargazing on deck, observing how the polar star becomes visible on the northern horizon.

 We arrive in the town of Praia on Cape Verde’s Santiago Island, disembarking later that day at 18:00 hours.
 Though no lunch will be served, you are free to stay on board or store your luggage until disembarkation.
 If you have the time, we offer an additional tour in and around Praia.
 Here you can visit the historic Cidade Velha and its massive hillside fortress, built to defend against English raiders.
 Other sights include the oldest Christian church in the tropics as well as the slave whipping post in the main square.
 You can also simply explore the streets of Praia, enjoying the folk music spilling out of tavern windows.